 A quiet, beautiful and terribly mouth-watering film – you practically need sushi after watching this film – Jiro Dreams of Sushi is more than just food porn.
 It’s a look at one man’s unflinching passion for perfection and the consequences of propelling yourself forward and never looking back.
 A delicious documentary.

-We have three double passes to give away to Jiro Dreams of Sushi.
-To win email firstname.lastname@example.org with the subject ‘Jiro Sushi’.
+We have 20 double passes to give away to Jiro Dreams of Sushi.
+To win email firstname.lastname@example.org with you address and the subject ‘Jiro Sushi’.

 Watch the trailer here: